mstudiva/Porites-lobata-annotated-transciptome/tagSeq_TranscriptomeAnnotation_README.txt

 # GO annotation
 # updated based on Misha Matz's new GO and KOG annotation steps on github: https://github.com/z0on/emapper_to_GOMWU_KOGMWU

-# selecting the longest contig per isogroup (also renames using isogroups based on Plobata and Cladocopium annotations):
+# selecting the longest contig per isogroup (also renames using isogroups based on Plobata and Plobata annotations):
 fasta2SBH.pl Plobata_iso_PRO.fas >Plobata_out_PRO.fas

 # scp your *_out_PRO.fas file to laptop, submit it to